jatacid/dentex-media/README.md

 # dentex-media

-Dentex Media is my a web design and development agency and this is just a basic plugin featuring some whitelabelling and environment setup.
+Dentex Media is an environment setting plugin containing install setup code, whitelabel code and various modules and snippets used for development environment.